 You’ll notice that again, the sportsbooks are taking a cut here – each side of the bet has -110 odds, which if you recall, means that it takes a bet of $110 in order to win $100.
 No matter which way you decide, taking the over or the under comes with the same payouts.
 This is often the second-most popular way to bet on the NFL, as it only requires a simple response.

 This number reflects the payout should they win the Super Bowl.
-A bet of $100 on the New England Patriots to win the Super Bowl will pay out $1100 if they do.
+A bet of $100 on the Kansas City Chiefs to win the Super Bowl will pay out $500 if they do.
 Futures odds on the Super Bowl are also adjusting, so betting on a team during a losing streak or when a star player is injured is a bettor's best bet.

-Live Betting On The NFL
+NFL Live Betting

 Is Betting On The NFL Legal In The US?